doersino/excessivelyadequate.com/_posts/2021-05-11-scattered.md

 (When editing `scattered.html` to add these `z` attributes, note that any number larger than 100 will push the page to the top since the JavaScript snippet generates values between 0 and 100 for all pages without an explicit `z` attribute.)

 At the same time, I thought that fading pages towards gray the further in the back they are located might add some visual interest.
-To this end, I came up with the absolutely-not-based-in-any-solid-theory formula
+To this end, I came up with the absolutely-not-based-on-any-solid-theory formula

-$$100 - \sqrt{100 - \min(100, z)}.$$
+$$💡 = 100 - \sqrt{100 - \min(100, z)}.$$

 To incorporate these changes, replace the JavaScript snippet above with this upgraded variant: